urbit/urbit-hob/README.md

 Here you can primarily find functions for dealing with the "patp" *phonetic base* used by Urbit.
-The `@p` encoding is used for naming ships; it uniquely represents a 32-bit number in a memorable and pronounceable fashion.
+The `@p` encoding is used for naming ships; it uniquely represents a nonnegative integer (i.e. an *atom*) in a memorable and pronounceable fashion.

-The `@p` encoding is an *obfuscated* representation of an underlying 32-bit number, in particular, hence the 'ob' in the library's name.
+The `@p` encoding is an *obfuscated* representation of an underlying atom, in particular, hence the 'ob' in the library's name.

 ## Usage